 The Who - Who's Next

-In a quandry over how exactly to follow up the sprawling rock opera Tommy, guitarist Pete Townsend attempted to create another concept piece in the form of Lifehouse.
-However, when audiences - who were meant to be part of the performance - failed to respond, it drove Pete Townsend to the edge of a nervous breakdown and almost caused a band split.
+In a quandary over how exactly to follow up the sprawling rock opera Tommy, guitarist Pete Townshend attempted to create another concept piece in the form of Lifehouse.
+However, when audiences - who were meant to be part of the performance - failed to respond, it drove Townshend to the edge of a nervous breakdown and almost caused a band split.
 Eventually, they enlisted engineer Glyn Johns and instead recorded a straight-ahead rock record.
-It was a wise move - all nine tracks were incredible, they'd never sounded sonically better or more interesting, and every member was on top form.
+It was a wise move - all nine tracks were incredible, they’d never sounded sonically better or more interesting, and every member was on top form.
 An undisputed classic.

 Key Track: Baba O’Riley